Elly Pamatong

-Elly Velez Lao Pamatong (July 10, 1943 – July 24, 2021), commonly known as Elly Pamatong, was a Filipino lawyer, politician and the self-proclaimed President of the Philippines known for his attempts to participate in Philippine elections.
+Elly Velez Lao Pamatong (July 10, 1943 – July 24, 2021) was a Filipino lawyer, politician and the self-proclaimed President of the Philippines known for his attempts to participate in Philippine elections.
 Pamatong was declared a nuisance candidate twice for his attempted candidacy for president in 2004 and 2010 by the Commission on Elections (COMELEC).

 Legal career

 Pamatong was a Philippine lawyer who obtained his law degree from the University of the Philippines College of Law.

 The Supreme Court of the Philippines suspended Pamatong in 2016, after criticizing Judge Gregorio Pantonosas Jr. Pamatong has called on the high court to reverse the decision.

 He also joined the Moro National Liberation Front (MNLF) and served as the legal counsel of MNLF founder Nur Misuari, but the MNLF later cut ties with him following the spike attacks he incited in 2004.

 Political career

 Pamatong was accepted as a candidate in the 1987 Philippine Senate election.
 He got 0.01% of the vote, second-to-the-last in a field of 90 candidates.

 Pamatong attempted to run for president in the 2004 and 2010 Philippine elections but his candidacy was not accepted with the COMELEC declaring him as a nuisance candidate for both elections.
 In 2007, he ran for the position of Governor of Pampanga but lost to Ed Panlilio.

 Pamatong made it to the ballot in elections to the House of Representatives.
 Pamatong finished last in 2002 Zamboanga del Norte's 1st congressional district special election with just over 1% of the vote.
 Over a decade later, he lost in 2013 Davao City's 1st congressional district election, with less than 1% of the vote.

 Pamatong would proclaim himself as president of the Philippines in 2017, disputing the leadership of President Rodrigo Duterte.